pballent/hia-covid/index.md

 - There was also a “revision” made to the files which I found may have resulted in a fair amount of missing data from mid-August into early September
 - I reached out to Google via Twitter and email, but I was never able to determine what the issue was/is
 - The residential change from baseline was a) the most reliably populated, and b) unaffected by this issue, so I ended up using it in my regression to avoid dropping large percentages of the data for this period.
+- Working with the Google mobility data had inherent risks in biasing the model, since Google mobility data was only available for some counties (approximately 65% of the data was lost when dropping all rows that did not contain Google Mobility data residential change from baseline), and these tended to be more urban areas with higher populations, incomes, education, etc. This non-random distribution of NULL Google mobility data was verified with a chi-squared test on a random sample of the data that yielded a p value less than < 2.2e-16.

+### Multicollinearity
+- Multicollinearity between many measures poses challenges to analysis
+    - Examples of highly correlated variables: percent living in poverty and percent with Bachelor's degree or higher, and both of these correlate with the median income of a given county.
+Mobility data indicating "staying at home" correlates highly with higher income counties, which also tend to be urban areas rather than rural or remote areas.

+### Limitations of county-level analysis
+- Data at a county level is fairly imprecise due to heterogeneity within counties For example, Boston, Newton, Lowell, and Weston are are in the same county in Massachusetts, but they are very different communities in terms of their income per capita, poverty rates, racial/ethnic makeup, housing density, etc.

+### Ommitted variables
+- There were many omitted variables in this analysis, such as the rate of true disease prevalence, county-level differences in how COVID-19 cases and deaths are recorded and reported, the rate of hospitalizations, test positivity rates, and many others

 ## TOOLS USED
 ### Data Wrangling - Python Jupyter Notebooks